Honeywell FocusPro 5000 Non-Programmable Thermostat

 There are two main types of RV thermostats – mechanical and digital.
-Both RV thermostat types work well, but there are some advantages and disadvantages to each.
-We’ll be honest; mechanical thermostats have many more drawbacks than benefits.
+Both types work well, but there are some advantages and disadvantages to each.
+We’ll be honest; mechanical options have many more drawbacks than benefits.
 While the problems aren’t necessarily deal-breakers, you may find that it helps to swing your decision one way or the other.

 Analog (Mechanical) Thermostats

 Analog thermostats are a bit basic when compared to a digital thermostat.
 First, they don’t have any electrical components.
 They work through two pieces of metal that are glued together.
-These pieces of metal expand and contract as the temperature fluctuates, which is what causes the RV thermostat to gauge the room temperature.
-This might sound a bit old school (and it is), but it still works well, and there are specific scenarios where an analog thermostat is preferred.
+These pieces of metal expand and contract as the temperature fluctuates, which is what causes the thermostat to gauge the room temperature.
+This might sound a bit old school (and it is), but it still works well, and there are specific scenarios where an analog version may be preferred.
 One such situation is if your heating system uses a heat pump.
-Digital thermostats can cause heat temperature fluctuations due to the “auto” feature.
+A digital thermostat can cause heat temperature fluctuations due to the “auto” feature.
 This means that at certain times, it may turn the heat pump off or cause the heat pump to cool off.
-Heat pumps aren’t designed to work this way, so an analog thermostat would prevent this from happening.
+Heat pumps aren’t designed to work this way, so an analog model would prevent this from happening.

-- No worries about power surges destroying the RV thermostat.
+- No concerns about power surges destroying the RV thermostat.

 - Easy to operate.